javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 #### Comparision

 Both tools did the job and shown correct history.
-Both tools loaded related entities (subordinates), although we didn’t asked.
+Both tools loaded related entities.

 What about artistic impression?
 There are a few interesting differences.